nebari-dev/nebari/docs/source/user_guide/getting_started.md

 Once authenticated, the user will be prompted with a set of profiles that are available for the authenticated user to use.
 Your given selections will likely differ from the image shown.
-The customized profiles will give you access to fixed cloud resources e.g. 2 CPU, 8 GB RAM, and 1 dedicated GPU, all of which is configured by your administrator.
+The customized profiles will give you access to fixed cloud resources for example 2 CPU, 8 GB RAM, and 1 dedicated GPU, all of which is configured by your administrator.
 Once an appropriate profile has been select, click `start`.
 At this point, your JupyterHub will be launched, a step which may take up to several minutes due to QHub use of autoscaling under the hood.
 Ultimately this autoscaling feature helps reduce costs when the cluster is idle.